zotonic/zotonic/doc/developer-guide/deployment/nginx.rst

 Zotonic always redirects to HTTPS so the proxy needs to be configured for both HTTP and HTTPS.

-Zotonic also makes use of a websocket connection for MQTT messages under the ``/mqtt-transport`` location and so you have to pass the ``Upgrade`` and ``Connection`` headers.
+Zotonic makes use of a websocket connection for MQTT messages at the ``/mqtt-transport`` endpoint, so you need to pass the ``Upgrade`` and ``Connection`` headers.

 The ``/mqtt-transport`` endpoint is also used to POST uploaded files